 We analyzed the top brands and best-selling products in the Best Foods For Dogs With Allergies category to bring you a carefully curated list of recommendations.

-1. Victor Sensitive Skin & Stomach Salmon Meal Dry
+1. Victor Sensitive Skin & Stomach Salmon Dry Food

-Victor's Sensitive Skin & Stomach Salmon Meal Dry is a strong choice for pet owners who want clarity about protein content and need a formula free from chicken and gluten.
-It's ideal for dogs with known protein sensitivities or those needing a straightforward ingredient list.
+Victor’s Sensitive Skin & Stomach Salmon formula is a good match for owners who want to know exactly what’s in their dog’s food and need a non-chicken, high-protein option.
+It’s suitable for French Bulldogs with broad sensitivities or those needing a protein rotation.

-- Fortified with prebiotics and probiotics to aid gut health and digestion
+- Gut health support: Fortified with prebiotics and probiotics

 - No chicken or gluten